danilopedraza/komodo/vsc-extension/README.md

-# symstatic-analyzer
+# komodo-analyzer

-A VSC extension for Symstatic.
+A VSC extension for Komodo.